Overseas study experience

 4. Use pictorial or technical and journal writing techniques to record and reflect on their overseas study experience.

 By travelling overseas to participate in organised tours, digs, lecture series and/or workshops, students will engage in a range of activities related to their professional development in their fields of study.
 Students will be expected to participate in all aspects of their overseas experience, and they will undertake any academic and professional tasks set for them by their teachers and/or directors on-site, as well as any duties imposed upon them by the course co-ordinator at the University of Newcastle.

-Students who have previously completed AHIS3900 are no permitted to enrol in AHIS2900
+This course replaces the following course(s): AHIS3900.
+Students who have successfully completed AHIS3900 are not eligible to enrol in AHIS2900.

 It will be assumed that students undertaking tours, digs, lecture series and/or workshops overseas will have completed at least 20 credit points in their chosen field of study.

 Portfolio: Final Portfolio or Reflective Journal

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 - Field Study: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - Each student must address the issues of Risk Assessment for the proposed programme of overseas study.
 In the first instance, the student must be fully acquainted with all material supplied by the University of Newcastle concerning the risks associated with travel and periods spent overseas (See on-line RA forms found at http://www.newcastle.edu.au/service/health-safety/workplace-safety/managing-health-safety-risk/risk-assessment-training-tool.html).
 Secondly, each proposed programme must be accompanied by a detailed Risk Assessment, developed by the course co-ordinator in conjunction with the student/s involved, with final authorisation for this part of the overseas period of study to be given by the RA officer of the UoN.